Askannz/optimus-manager/README.md

 * **Manjaro-generated Xorg config :** Manjaro has its own driver utility called MHWD that also auto-generates a Xorg config file at `/etc/X11/xorg.conf.d/90-mhwd.conf`. optimus-manager will automatically delete that file to avoid issues.

-* **Bumblebee :** optimus-manager is incompatible with Bumblebee since both would be trying to control GPU power switching at the same time.
+* **Bumblebee :** optimus-manager is incompatible with Bumblebee since both tools would be trying to control GPU power switching at the same time.
 If Bumblebee is installed, you must disable its daemon (`sudo systemctl disable bumblebeed.service`, then reboot).
 This is particularly important for Manjaro users since Bumblebee is installed by default.

 IMPORTANT : Gnome and GDM users
 ----------

 If you use the Gnome Display Manager (GDM), there is an extra installation step.
 The default `gdm` package from the Archlinux and Manjaro repositories is not compatible with optimus-manager, so you must replace it with this patched version : [gdm-prime](https://aur.archlinux.org/packages/gdm-prime/) (also replaces `libgdm`).

-The patch was written by Canonical for Ubuntu and simply adds two additional script entry points specifically for Prime switching.
+The patch was written by Canonical for Ubuntu and simply adds two script entry points specifically for Prime switching.

 Another quirk of GDM is that the X server may not automatically restart after a GPU switch.
 If you see a black screen with a blinking cursor, see [this FAQ question](https://github.com/Askannz/optimus-manager/wiki/FAQ,-common-issues,-troubleshooting#after-trying-to-switch-gpus-i-am-stuck-with-a-black-screen-or-a-black-screen-with-a-blinking-cursor-or-a-tty-login-screen).